-MOCA Toronto is an accessible, welcoming hub rooted in a culturally rich neighbourhood.
-K–12 and post-secondary student groups of 10 or more are invited to converse and ask questions as they explore work by local and international artists across all contemporary art forms.
-Join us for a guided visit, studio activity or self-guided visit — your students will be both challenged and inspired.
+K–12 and post-secondary student groups of 10 or more are invited to engage with artwork by international artists across all contemporary art forms, debating and sharing ideas along the way.
+Join us for a guided tour or self-guided visit — or participate in one of our studio activities.

-The following pricing applies to group orders of 10 or more.
+The following pricing applies to individuals in groups of 10 or more.
 For standard pricing, please refer to our Visit page.
-For guided visits, an additional fee applies (see below for details).

 Student with ID (18+): $5